Boomer dilemma: Traditional or Roth IRA

 If you're a baby boomer trying to save for retirement, the decision between investing in a traditional or Roth IRA isn't easy.
 For most middle-income taxpayers, traditional IRAs offer a tax deduction and tax-deferred growth, while Roth IRAs are funded with after-tax dollars but offer tax-free growth and tax-free distributions in retirement.

-Whether you're in your 40s or 50s, you're in a period of life when you need to maximize your retirement savings.
+If you're in your 50s, you need to maximize your retirement savings.
 When making the choice between traditional and Roth IRAs, there are issues to ponder, such as your current and future tax bracket, whether the IRS will permit you to deduct contributions, the current state of your retirement savings and whether you have a retirement plan at work.

 Taxes are a particularly vexing part of this decision-making process.
 The direction of future tax rates is important, but they are impossible to predict.
 Even trying to figure out whether your tax rate in retirement will be lower than it is now isn't easy.

-"So often, people think in retirement that they are going to need X amount of money per year and (wonder whether) their investments (will) be able to generate that amount per year," says Lisa Featherngill, a financial adviser with Calibre Family Office Services in Winston-Salem, N.C.
+"So often, people think in retirement that they are going to need X amount of money per year and (wonder whether) their investments (will) be able to generate that amount per year," says Lisa Featherngill, a managing director with Abbot Downing in Winston-Salem, North Carolina.

 The ABCs of IRAs